Undergraduate Course Catalog 2016-2017

 Up to 8 of the 16 credits may be fulfilled by TSAS (Thompson School) Horticultural Technology classes such as:

 HT 266, Garden Design and Culture (2 cr)

 Other electives can count toward the minor based on agreement with adviser or chair.
 Students are encouraged to discuss their intent to minor with the minor adviser as early as possible, typically no later than the end of the junior year.
 Not all classes are offered every year.

 Certification of Minor

-During the student's final semester, an application should be made to the COLSA Dean's Office to have the minor shown on the academic transcript.
-The student should fill out a Certification of Completion of Minor form and obtain the signatures of the student's major adviser, the student's minor adviser, and the Dean of COLSA.
+During the student's final semester, an application should be made to the COLSA dean's office to have the minor shown on the academic transcript.
+The student should fill out a Certification of Completion of Minor form and obtain the signatures of the student's major adviser, minor adviser, and the COLSA dean's office.

 Interested students should contact Dr. Catherine Neal in the Department of Biological Sciences, (603) 862-3208.